BlondeBurrito/hexagonal_pathfinding_astar/README.md

 ## What Coordinate System Should You Use? <a name="wcssyyu"></a>

-If you're building a square/rectangular grid I'd say the Offset layout is the easiest to begin working with, it is simply just columns and rows on an `x-y` like axes.
+If you're building a square/rectangular grid I'd say the Offset layout is the easiest to begin working with, it is simply just columns and rows on an `x-y` like axes with a little column shifting.

 If you're building a circular grid then Axial and Cubic are easily the best as their coordinate systems naturally fit a circular space.

-You could use Axial and Cubic for a square/rectangular grid by creating a very large circle and using extremely high complexity values to mark out hexagons in the four edges of the space however this is just a waste of memory to store and for complex pathfinding the algorithm may wate time probing a corner.
+You could use Axial and Cubic for a square/rectangular grid by creating a very large circle and using extremely high complexity values to mark out hexagons in the four edges of the space, however this is just a waste of memory to store and for complex pathfinding the algorithm may wate time probing a corner.

 ## How to use <a name="howto"></a>